Slamy/fpga-composite-video/README.md

 * NTSC chroma artefacts very present at the moment
 * There might be a gamma correction missing
-* Saturated artithmetics instead of overflow
 * Reduce amount of used DSPs
 * Ask GOWIN support for help with synthesis problems
 * Fixing SECAM (might be impossible due to lack of info)
 * Reduce 32 Bit Pixel format to something more compact (24 Bit)
-* UART is not working during startup with higher baud rate?
 * Add schematic for external video DAC circuit
 * HIL verify issues, OpenCV is not very consistent when capturing video footage
     * VLC is as bright as a 1084 but seems to change brightness on the fly.